joalon/joalon.se/_posts/2020-06-27-Building-a-message-board.md

 ```

 This macro gets called in the template where the comments should be rendered.
-It creates an <ul> (unordered list) and populates it with an <li> for each comment.
-If the comment has comments ('if comment.comments') it does the recursive step `loop`, which calls itself with the argument.
+It creates an `<ul>` (unordered list) and populates it with an `<li>` (list item) for each comment.
+If the comment has comments (`if comment.comments`) it does the recursive step `loop`, which calls itself with the argument.
 Credit to [this](https://stackoverflow.com/questions/42684484/jinja2-recursion-over-python-dictionary-and-sets/42726002) post on Stackoverflow about writing recursive jinja.

 Here's another resource for making self-referential tables: [docs.sqlalchemy.org](https://docs.sqlalchemy.org/en/13/orm/self_referential.html).